codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/ios-simulator-builds.md

 ## Maui .NET7 example
 The following `codemagic.yaml` file shows a sample workflow that builds a `.zip` archive containing the `.app` file inside.
+You can find a complete project showcasing these steps in our [Sample projects repository](https://github.com/codemagic-ci-cd/codemagic-sample-projects/tree/main/dotnet-maui/dotnet7-maui-unsigned-ios-app).

 {{< highlight yaml "style=paraiso-dark">}}
 workflows: